 - Meet the GENIUS5UK - Similar to our G3500UK, just better.
-It's 34% smaller and delivers 65% more power.
-It's the all-in-one solution - battery charger, battery maintainer, trickle charger, plus battery desulfator.
+It's 34% smaller and delivers over 65% more power.
+It's the all-in-one charging solution - battery charger, battery maintainer, trickle charger, battery conditioner, plus battery desulfator.

 - Enjoy precision charging - An integrated thermal sensor detects the ambient temperature and alters the charge to eliminate over-charging in hot climates and under-charging in cold climates.

-- Charge dead batteries - Charges batteries as low as 1-volt.
+- Charge flat batteries - Charges dead batteries as low as 1-volt.
 Or use the all-new Force Mode that allows you to take control and manually begin charging dead batteries down to zero volts.

-- Restore your battery - Automatically detects battery sulfation and acid stratification to restore lost battery performance for stronger engine starts and extended battery life.
+- Condition your battery - An advanced battery repair and conditioner mode uses slow pulse reconditioner technology to detect battery sulfation and acid stratification to restore lost battery performance for stronger engine starts and extended battery life.

 Alternatively, you could choose the Trounistro Car Battery Charger.
 This is an excellent choice if you want an automatic charger but do not want to pay a lot of money for it.